LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 With two apps deployed for months, I'm feeling good about life, then the bots arrived...

+This is the timeline of discovering bot activity and resolving it without making it too expensive and complicated for me nor too cumbersome for my eventual authentic human users.

 #### December, 2024
 - 31st - Bot activity first discovered from Postmark alerting me to my monthly email quota!

 #### January, 2025
 - 1st - Start studying security and anti-bot tactics.
 Require email confirmation to access account.
 - 3rd - Disable sign ups and sessions.
 Add Rails-native rate limiting and paranoid Devise messaging.